Skip to main content

 Expectations of Your Organization

-An intern's host site supervisor is the most important member of his or her learning network.
+An intern's host site supervisor is the most important member of their learning network.
 Ideally, this individual will have the time and inclination to actively mentor the intern.
 At a minimum, the site supervisor should:

 • Review and assess the student's Internship Proposal.